SdvSeven/OpenCv-Drone/README.md

 In the same repository, I will describe in detail the work of some programs.

 ## We will analyze such elements as:
-- **Object color recognition** in the Gazebo simulator and in real life (coordinate definitions, object type, object center coordinates, object contour and mask, object selection, recording all data in a txt file.)
+- **Object color recognition** in the Gazeba simulator and in real life (coordinate definitions, object type, object center coordinates, object contour and mask, object selection, recording all data in a txt file.)
 - Landing on a moving platform (Aruco tag)

 ## Recognition colored objects